 Gene-Environment Interactions Simplified

-I have many theories about how to empower communities, but understanding the genetic-environmental interplay is key.
-Frameworks that simplify these complex interactions have powerful impacts.
+I have many theories about how to empower communities, but understanding the genetic-environmental interplay is vital.
+Frameworks that simplify these complex interactions have pow, powerful impacts.
 They are pivotal in disseminating the importance of early childhood development and education in building healthy foundations.

 Fortunately, there are many opportunities to intervene in early childhood, children, adolescents/teenagers.
-And the ability to learn continues into old age; re-wording the old adage to, “you can teach an old dog new tricks.”
+And the ability to learn continues in old age; re-wording the adage to, “you can teach an old dog new tricks.”

-Beginning at birth, as our brain develops, these formative first five years are the best and least costly opportunities to make the greatest positive impact.
-As children get older and become teenagers and then young adults, maladaptive foundations without counterbalancing healthy adaptive skills give way to high-risk behaviors.
+Beginning at birth, as our brain develops, these formative first five years are the best and least costly opportunities to make the most significant positive impact.
+As children get older and become teenagers and then young adults, maladaptive foundations without balancing strong adaptive skills give way to high-risk behaviors.
 However, some of those high-risk behaviors are adaptive and necessary for survival in many disadvantaged communities.

 Those behaviors are on the rise, especially for people living in poverty.
-Poverty is linked to many high-risk behaviors, poor health, and educational and economic outcomes.
+Linked to many high-risk behaviors, poverty is associated with poor health and educational and economic outcomes.
 Lack of money leads to lack of access, leading to inequities resulting in environmentally toxic living conditions and discrimination from outside and within.
-Unabated stress of this sort, without mitigating support or relaxation strategies, produces toxic biochemical effects in our bodies.
+Unabated stress/toxic stress of this sort produce toxic biochemical effects in our bodies without mitigating support systems or relaxation strategies.
 Stress is becoming a common denominator for many physical and mental conditions.

 Our children are the future, making it paramount that our public policies align with those within the communities we serve.
-This is a start towards creating supportive, nurturing environments for our children.
+That is a start towards creating supportive, nurturing environments for our children.